Dissolve brown sugar and yeast in warm water. Set aside for 7 minutes until yeast blooms (forms a foam on top).

 Allow macarons to rest at room temperature for about 60 minutes or until no wet spots show and a film has formed.
 You should be able to touch the cookie gently without disturbing the batter.

-Preheat oven to 350℉.
+Preheat the oven to 300℉.
 Cook on center rack for 13-14 minutes until set but not browned.
 Allow to cool completely on the baking sheet (at least 20 minutes).

 Turn cookies over and pipe desired toppings on the flat side.
 Cover with another cookie, flat side down.